netlogic/UdaciCards/README.md

-This project was a lot of fun to build and watching it run on iPhone X simulator iPhone 6s Plus and an old Samsung was a really cool.
+This project was a lot of fun to build and watching it run on iPhone X simulator iPhone 6s Plus and an old Samsung G386T was really cool.

 I see easily if I add a CRUD backend app that I have a foundation for a fun educational app.
 But I am happy with project because it reenforced my